varknull/client-log-segmenter/README.md

 The application:
 - accept a parameter `base_url`, rapresenting the url to scan, for example `http://localhost:8080/logs/`
 - accept a parameter `number_of_files`, indicating how many files to parse

-A Producer thread for each http request reads the log InputStream line by line, each line is add to a TreeSet (sorted by timestamp) in a ConcurrentHashMap segmented by clientId.
-Once all the threads have finished a Consumer writes a set of output files containing the input lines for a specific client sorted by timestamp.

 ## Test